solacese/portal2semp/collateral/README.md

 ## Instructions

-1. Download the tar.gz docker image in this directory
+1. Download the tar.gz docker image (from where TBD).
 2. unzip the image
 3. docker load the image
 4. docker run -p 5000:5000 --name <container-name> portal2semp